vartanbeno/xee/README.md

   to bytecode has been implemented, including a full XSLT AST, but much XSLT functionality yet remains to be implemented.

+## Architecture

+XPath gets lexed into tokens using a lexer.
+This is then turned into an XPath AST (abstract syntax tree).
+This AST is then compiled down into a specialized IR (intermediate representation) which normalizes all variables and simplifies the code a lot.
+This IR is then compiled down into a bytecode, executed using a specialized interpreter.

+XPath library functions are implemented with a special Rust binding system based around Rust macros, which allows you to create Rust functions and register them into XPath.

+XSLT support is very similar: XSLT XML is parsed, then turned into an XSLT AST.
+Any embedded XPath expressions are also transformed into the XPath AST.
+XSLT is then compiled into the IR, and the IR is compiled into bytecode using the same infrastructure as for XPath.

 ## Project structure

 ### Crates